Claude Code Security is useful for defenders, not a cybersecurity threat

 • less time wasted on manual triage for low-value issues

-That is a win for security teams, especially smaller teams that do not have the luxury of dedicated AppSec staff for every product.
+That is a win for security teams, especially smaller teams without dedicated AppSec staff for every product.

 If this improves the path from finding to fix, it improves security.